 You don’t need much, but choose your soil wisely.
 I use a sterilized seedling mix because it’s light and clean.
 Why not just use garden soil, you ask?

 - First, soil gnats!
 Ugh, those annoying little flies that you JUST CAN NOT CATCH NO MATTER HOW HARD YOU TRY should be enough of a reason, but there are more.

 - Second, the microbes, bacteria, fungi and other goodies in garden soil may be gold for outdoor growing, but those little seeds have all they need to grow into a nice crunchy microgreen without any additional soil nutrition.
-Plus, some of what is in your soil may not play nice with your sprouts, growing mould and killing them before you get them on your salad.
+Plus, some of what is in your soil may not play nice with your sprouts, growing mold and killing them before you get them on your salad.

-Add about an inch of clean, indoor soil to the bottom tray, and spread sunflower seeds over the top.
-I generously cover the soil with seeds not letting any of them overlap.
-Cover the seeds with just enough soil to hold moisture and put in a warm place out of direct sunlight.
+Add about an inch of clean, indoor soil to the bottom tray and spread sunflower seeds over the top.
+I generously cover the soil with seeds, not letting any of them overlap.
+Cover the seeds with a wee bit of soil—just enough to hold moisture—and put your mini greenhouse in a warm place out of direct sunlight.

 Once the microgreens are harvested, compost the soil and roots as they will not regrow.
-To make a new batch, use clean, seedling mix start again.
+To make a new batch, use clean seedling mix and start again.
 There may have been some contaminants that have entered the soil from the first batch, plus there will be roots decomposing in the soil that could compromise the new batch.

 For more ideas, check out growing sunflower sprouts in photos over 17 days: Sunflower Micro Greens: A Time Lapse Photo Journal.

-This is an older post I did on growing sunflower microgreens in a recycled chicken dome and while the photos are a bit of an embarrassment the comments are really helpful to read through.
+This is an older post I did on growing sunflower microgreens in a recycled chicken dome and, while the photos are a bit of an embarrassment, the comments are really helpful to read through.